taskvanguard/taskvanguard/README.md

 - Add  major goals as tasks in `project:goals` just like you would create any other task.
 - Link any task to a goal for automatic relationship tracking by using an uda (`vanguard goals link <task_id> <goal_id>`).
+- Use the `vanguard goals` command for comprehensive goal management.

 ### Init